ecr007/English-World/Phrases-Vocabulary/S.md

 Sing: (verb) To produce musical sounds with the voice.
 Past Tense: Sang | Past Participle: Sung | E.g: They sang their favorite song together.

+Start Over: Means to begin again or start from the beginning.
+E.g: Should I get rid of all my sofa and start over?